ICT-GIMLab/SeHGNN/Readme.md

 ## Data preparation

+* HGB datasets for node classification

-For experiments in Motivation section and on four medium-scale datasets, please download datasets `DBLP.zip`, `ACM.zip`, `IMDB.zip`, `Freebase.zip` from [the source of HGB benchmark](https://cloud.tsinghua.edu.cn/d/fc10cb35d19047a88cb1/?p=NC), and extract content from these compresesed files under the folder `'./data/'`.
+These datasets include four medium-scale datasets.
+Please download them (`DBLP.zip`, `ACM.zip`, `IMDB.zip`, `Freebase.zip`) from [HGB repository](https://github.com/THUDM/HGB) and extract content under the folder `'./data/'`.

+* Ogbn-mag

-For experiments on the large dataset ogbn-mag, the dataset will be automatically downloaded from OGB challenge.
+It is a large dataset from [OGB challenge](https://ogb.stanford.edu/docs/leader_nodeprop/#ogbn-mag).
+Thus dataset will be automatically downloaded for the first time running.

+---

+If you encounter any issues, please feel free to reach out to me at yangxc96@gmail.com.
+The previous email address, yangxiaocheng@ict.ac.cn, is no longer in use.